bluzelle/curium/NetworkUpgradeInstructions/NetworkUpgradeInstructions.md

 All coordination efforts will be done in the <Yingyao please fill in this link> channel in the Bluzelle Discord Channel.

-:warning: Don't delete your `soft mainnet` validator and sentry machine(s).
+:warning: Do not delete your `Soft MainNet` validator and sentry machine(s).
 You are rehearsing here for the actual Final MainNet Launch, which is to occur soon.

 :warning: If your Final TestNet machines have a previous installation on them, you will need to remove those, before you continue: